 At the Rogel Cancer Center, we can harness innovation by engaging disciplines that are not typically thought to be central to attacking the cancer problem (including faculty in fields such as engineering and mathematics), as well as through more traditional collaborations between faculty in medicine, public health, nursing and social work.
-Our cancer center faculty represent 42 departments across eight U-M schools.
+Our cancer center faculty represent more than 50 departments across 9 U-M schools.

 Great Opportunities for Finding New Discoveries

 At the U-M Rogel Cancer Center, we are constantly searching to understand and identify the unknowns that underpin cancer development with genetics and epigenetics (signals that tell the genes what to do), discovering new approaches to target proteins that fuel cancer and cancer triggers.

 An explosive expansion of new FDA-approved therapeutics has rapidly disseminated across disease areas.
 This includes immune checkpoint inhibitors and many new tyrosine kinase inhibitors.
 Likewise, in disease monitoring, the availability of new technologies such as liquid biopsy approaches represent advances that span specific disease types.
 All indications are that this represents an enduring direction of change for the cancer field for the foreseeable future and one that offers great opportunities for expediting discoveries and their application in oncology.